Skip to main content

 Chamomile

-Known as the ‘mother of the gut’, it contains calming qualities which help aid the digestive tract.
-It also can be settling at night because of its calming effects.
+Known as the ‘mother of the gut’, it contains antispasmodic and calming qualities which help balance the digestive tract.
+It also well known to having calming effect and could promote settling at night

 Echinacea